hadithmv/hadithmv.github.io/notes/scripts/work/dfk/0 readme.txt

+0 Note: you dont want to remove the stuff above and below body text in the doc, because that will reset the footnote starting count

 1 place ** where new rows are supposed to start in the word file.

 2 save word file as plain txt, unicode utf 8.

-3 upload that txt file in google sheets, check if there are any columns other than first, if so resolve (usually footnote text at this point, copy the out of place text, search in word, find the rest of it, copy the necessary, paste in first column, delete rest of the row), then remove all other columns but first
+3 upload that txt file in google sheets, check if there are any columns other than first, if so resolve (usually footnote text at this point, NOTE, can copy it from unwanted column if its just one or two cells, but if its in multiple cells spanning the entire row, copy the out of place text, search in word, find the rest of it, copy the necessary, paste in first column, delete rest of the row), then remove all other columns but first

 4 download as EXCEL file, find and select, go to special, blanks. then in "cells" menu, click delete, delete cells, shift cells up.